convex-eth/voting/docs/gauge_voting.md

 - Self-delegation is prohibited in the Delegation contract (`setDelegate` reverts on `msg.sender == _delegate`), so a user who has never called `setDelegate` will have `delegate == address(0)` and be treated as a delegate for themselves
 - The delegate address is snapshotted per-proposal in `userInfo[proposalId][user].delegate`

+### totalDelegationWeight

+- Stored as `uint96 totalDelegationWeight` in UserInfo
+- Set during initialization to `delegation.balanceAtEpochOf(user, epoch)` — the total weight delegated TO this user
+- On re-vote, compared against the current delegation balance to compute the delta

 ### adjustedWeight (signed int256)

-`adjustedWeight` represents the weight that **other people have delegated TO this user**.
-It is always a positive number in normal operation (it can go negative in edge cases).
+`adjustedWeight` represents the weight that **other people have delegated TO this user**, minus any weight that has been claimed back by delegatees.
+It can go negative temporarily.

 - For every user on initialization: `adjustedWeight += delegation.balanceAtEpochOf(user, epoch)`
   - This adds the total weight delegated TO this user from the Delegation contract